macccorehenni/ten-stories/Main Story/Ending.md

 "I hoped that you'd come to your senses, Ammareth."
 His voice, normally smooth and confident, was very much panicked for a moment.
 Then he regained his composure, and suddenly wielded twice, spawning five demons.
 He continued to wield.

 "It's a game of attrition at this point, Elvyria, you aren't going to win," Ammareth said, glee, maniac glee, slipping into her voice.
 Her claim that she doesn't play, that she _fights_, was true.
 She ruthlessly slashed at the half-elf traitor, her cat and mouse nature she just gained showing.
-Gone was the shy, teenaged teifling injured, and here is the seething, painful teifling who didn't care if he was injured.
+Gone was the shy, teenaged teifling injured, and here is the seething, pained and painful teifling who didn't care if she was injured gravely.
+She only wanted _revenge_.

 "Did you ever learn about burnout?
 No, no you didn't.
 You have _my_ power, the limitless power given— wrongly— to you.
-Now it's _mine_."
+Now it's _mine_ to take back."

-AS Ammareth
+As Ammareth lunged yet again, the half-elf continued to parry by summoning demons.

+Eventually, he would burn out and make a mistake.
+For now, she needed to goad him.

+"You're a _nothing_, Elvyria, _no_-thing. _NOTHING_."
+She swung at the increasing number of demons, wielding once when it became too much.

+But her taunting had an effect on Elvyria.
+He was tiring.
+But so was Ammy— she found it harder to swing her halberd, and found some wounds.
+She needed help, and found it in Roxy and one big push to give her the most rage she had ever had.
+There must have been seventy demons in that room, but it must have been only one as far as Ammy was concerned.
+Gone was the hurt teifling, here was a _ruthless killer of justice_, a vigilante.

+She managed to push him into a spiky corner of his room.

+"Tut, tut, tut.
+Haven't you learned to kill your enemies in a _round_ room?"
+She smiled, menancingly.

+She pokes her halberd— Traitorbreaker— into his neck, and twists.

+"This is for Ethryia, Feydor, and Danae, not to mention the Feywild.
+You fool, pray the Gods feel pity on your victims."

+"You… realize that… " Elyvia stutters as his neck gushes out

+She pulls it out, plunging it in again quickly.

+"This is for me and my sister's parents."

+She once again takes out the halberd and plunges it, this time into his skull.

+"And this is for my fellow Songwalkers, and the pain you've given them… and me.
+Goodbye, and may I never… see you again."
+His eyes gloss over, and she feels for a pulse.
+There is none.
+The title of Archfey is hers.

+---

+She starts to walks out, but a bout of vertigo takes her.
+Her power started filling

+"This feels soooooooo fucking good," Ammereth said, before becoming overwhelmed with the power.
+A blast of lightning to rival Anna's hardest channel came from her body.
+She succumbed to this, her body charred from the sudden bout of electricity her body generated.
+Her long braid fell, lifeless, to her chest.
+The rest of her team, whether one calls it the Ten or the Songwalkers, filtered in to find her lifeless, on the ground.

+---

+She awoke to find a weird mark on the inside of her left arm.
+"So, this is the mark of the Archfey, then."
+She looked at her face in a mirror.
+At least becoming the most powerful fae–blooded didn't change her face in any meaningful way.
+"Givly, are you awake?"
+She heard Iris shouting for her sister.
+She attempted to call out for Iris audibly, but eventually settled for bonds.
+Even that was a struggle— where was Avery?

+Suddenly, the buzz that indicated bond dulling filled her head.
+The only voice she could hear through bonds was Ruby's, and she was laughing.

+"Is this how you treat the Archfey, everyone?"
+Ammereth, despite her confusion and anxiety, said, mostly to herself.
+She took an inventory of her body, and all parts were working as expected.
+She started to take steps but stumbled.
+She found her feet and then found Ruby slipping on her wield.
+"I can hear you.
+You better hope this is a suprise of some sort else you may find several of you on the wrong side of Traitorbreaker."
+Of course she was only joking.
+"If you try to hit me, Ammy, you might find yourself on the wrong side of Verdant, girl!
+Come find us!"
+Yae joked, her happiness at having her families back together.

+Ammereth thought for a moment.
+They _could_ be along the River a